DataDog/integrations-core/sonicwall_firewall/README.md

           rule %{date("yyyy-MM-dd HH:mm:ss", "Asia/Calcutta"):timestamp}
           ```

-      - Additional step

-        - Under **log samples**:
+      - To update the existing log sample, under **log samples**:
         - Remove UTC from the existing value.
         - For example, if the existing value is:

               ```shell
               2024-09-11 06:30:00 UTC